 This program operates under the guidance of the Woodstock Area Community Ministry Board of Directors and offers the needy in our community a centralized location in which they can ask for financial assistance.

-Currently households are limited to $300 of financial assistance in a calendar year.
+Each household is limited in the amount of financial assistance it may receive in a calendar year.
 All financial assistance is rendered in the form of vouchers or check requests for payment to prearranged vendors.
 No cash is ever given to our clients.

 Kinds of assistance we provide:

-• Transportation – Assistance is given in the form of a gasoline voucher.
-Drivers must provide driver’s license and up-to-date car insurance information each time a request is made.
+- Transportation – Assistance is given in the form of a gasoline voucher.
+Drivers must provide a valid driver’s license and up-to-date car insurance information each time a request is made.

-• Utilities – Assistance may be provided for bills past due 1 month or more for gas, electricity or water.
-Account numbers must be included so verification can be provided by the utility provider.
+- Utilities – Assistance may be provided for utility bills (gas, electricity, or water) that are at least one month past due.
+Account numbers must be included so that verification can be obtained from the utility provider.

-• Car Repairs – An estimate of the repair cost must be provided by our vendor Allstar Auto Repair, 11913 Industrial Heights Drive, Woodstock, phone (815)337-2277.
-Based on household assistance already provided during the year, we pay toward the repair bill.
-The client must pay his portion first before assistance is sent to Allstar Auto Repair.
+- Car Repairs – An estimate of the repair cost must be obtained from our approved vendor, Allstar Auto Repair, 11913 Industrial Heights Drive, Woodstock (815) 337-2277.
+Based on the amount of household assistance already provided during the year, DAP will contribute toward the repair bill.
+The client must pay their portion first before DAP assistance is sent directly to Allstar Auto Repair.

-• Rent – Help with a security deposit, 1st month’s rent or past due rent of 1 month or more is based on assistance received during the year.
-Verification is made with the landlord and payment sent directly to that person/company.
+- Rent – Assistance with a security deposit, first month’s rent, or rent that is one month or more past due is based on the amount of help already provided during the year.
+Verification will be made with the landlord, and payment will be sent directly to the landlord or property company.

 The Direct Assistance Program does not discriminate in the provision of any aid on the basis of race, sex, religion or any other criteria.